rollerworks-graveyard/metadata/README.md

 *This library is very young so documentation is currently missing.*

+## Credits

+The mapping-driver interface is largely inspired on the Doctrine Common Persistence library.
+The `DefaultFileLocator` is almost an exact copy.

 ## License

 This library is released under the MIT license.